-The secret (other than the freshest bread and ingredients) is all in how the sub is constructed.
-The artisans at Casapulla's South, led by GM Sean Gregg, fold the meats and cheese tightly over top the fillings (I get lettuce, tomato, pickles, onions and extra hot peppers) so the ingredients don't come squirting out at the first bite, fall out all over your hands, or (horror of horrors!), tear through the bottom of the roll.
+The secret (other than the freshest bread and ingredients) is in how the sub is constructed.
+The artisans at Casapulla's South, led by big boss Mike LaPenta and GM Sean Gregg, fold the meats and cheese tightly over top the fillings (I get lettuce, tomato, pickles, onions and extra hot peppers) so the ingredients don't come squirting out at the first bite, fall out all over your hands, or (horror of horrors!), tear through the bottom of the roll.
 This makes for a firm, easy to handle sandwich.
 Couple that with their (almost always) fresh sub rolls, and the stage is set for gastronomic delight.
-There are some very nice sub joints around here who just can't get the hang of that!
+There are some very nice sub joints around here who just can't get the hang of that construction technique!
 So they open the roll and pile everything onto it like a big salad with the bread as the plate.
-Pick it up )if you can find the bread under all that), and everything tumbles into your lap.
+Pick it up (if you can find the bread under all that), and everything tumbles into your lap.

-The Italian.
+Casapulla's Sub Shop1/5 Don't miss the chicken cheesesteak.2/5 The Italian.
 Firm, organized and fully packed.
-Not unlike The Foodie.1/4 Don't miss the chicken cheesesteak.2/4 GM Sean and owner Mike.
-Both nice guys!3/4 The tuna sub is a sleeper.
-Add cheese and a little hot pepper spread.4/4
+Not unlike The Foodie.3/5 GM Sean and owner Mike.
+Both nice guys!4/5 The tuna sub is a sleeper.
+Add cheese and a little hot pepper spread.5/5

 For this reason, I have to award Casapulla's the Best Italian on the Beach.
-The others are OK, but each bite of that firm, properly packed and easy to handle Casapulla's sub contains the same combination of goodies: A critical factor in the proper consumption thereof.
+The others are OK, but each bite of that firm, properly packed and easy to handle Casapulla's sub contains the same combination of goodies: A critical factor.

 I occasionally try to break out of my rut and get their cheesesteak and chicken cheesesteak.
 Again, the fresh ingredients and the bread make it well worth the very short ride up Rt.
 1. If the Italian and cheesesteaks are any indication of the execution of the overall menu, I would recommend trying anything.
 Actually, you might not believe this, but the tuna salad sub is a sleeper.
 The stuff is delicious.
 Get a little hot pepper spread on it along with provolone.
 Charley would be proud of you.

-I know I raved about the cheesesteaks (especially the chicken cheesesteaks) at another sub shop in town, and I liked the hot Italian subs at another place (if you can actually get them out of the kitchen).
-I stand by it all.
+I know I raved about the cheesesteaks (especially the chicken cheesesteaks) at another sub shop in town, I stand by it all.
 And the differences in the cheesesteak department are small and picky.
 Needless to say, I make the rounds of each place, ordering what I feel they do best.
 I refuse to spend the calories and carbs on anything that is not perfect.

 Service at Casapulla's is prompt, businesslike and just as polite as it needs to be.
 They are all about getting you your food quickly.

 Casapulla's is located in Lighthouse Plaza, behind the QVC Outlet Store and Buffalo Wild Wings.
-Going north, turn right just past K-Mart at the Chick-fil-A and Ruby Tuesday, then turn left.
+Going north, turn right just past the Chick-fil-A, and then turn left.
 Their phone number is 302-227-SUBS (7827) for carryout.
 Click here for Casapulla's new menu.
 (L., D.) Price Range: Inexpensive.